Learning to Take Care of You While Making Allergy-Free Breastmilk for Your Baby

 If you go this route, you know you’re producing allergen-friendly breastmilk because you’re only eating a handful of different foods — ones that aren’t among those pesky top 12 infant food allergies.
 And you’ve got noticeable improvement in your baby – yay!

 But now, it’s time to start adding foods back into your diet.
 Cue the anxiety and scary music.
-Many moms struggle with this aspect of their baby’s food allergy journey because once you notice improvement or reach a baseline, fear of causing a reaction again rears up.
+Many struggle with this aspect of their baby’s food allergy journey because once you notice improvement or reach a baseline, fear of causing a reaction again rears up.

 That’s quite literally the last thing you want to do.
 You’ve worked hard and significantly limited your diet for your baby.
-We have plenty of other reasons to have mom guilt, so let’s not add another one to the list!
+We have plenty of other reasons to have guilt, so let’s not add another one to the list!

-Dr. Trill, with years of experience helping mothers like you, understands the struggle of adding foods back in after elimination diets.
+Dr. Trill, with years of experience helping parents like you, understands the struggle of adding foods back in after elimination diets.
 Dr. Trill herself was on a very strict diet — for way too long — for the same reason: Fear.

 Here at Free to Feed, we want to empower you on your journey and help you reach your breastfeeding goals.
 It IS possible to breastfeed through your baby’s food allergies or intolerances.
 And adding foods back into your diet supports your success.
 We’ll break down a few common misconceptions and show you why.